CS31A/attendance-management-backend/Endpints.md

 - `POST /api/subjects`: Create a new subject
 - `PATCH /api/subjects/{id}`: Update a subject record
 - `DELETE /api/subjects/{id}`: Delete a subject by ID

+## UserController

+- `GET /api/users`: Get all users with their role and profile information (Admin only)